nextcloud/appstore/docs/docker.rst

     sudo apt-get install nginx

-Then create a new configuration for it:
+Then create a new configuration for it in **/etc/nginx/sites-available/nextcloudappstore**:

-**/etc/nginx/sites-available/nextcloudappstore**

 ..code-block::